Peer Review Checklist

 - Did they only use tools for their intended purposes?

 - Is the "Details" section completed for all guides?

-- The conclusion should read, "To reassemble your device, follow these instructions in reverse order."
+- Does the conclusion read, "To reassemble your device, follow these instructions in reverse order?"